openedx/docs.openedx.org/source/educators/references/course_development/Section_adding_tooltip.rst

  :width: 500

 .. note::
-  For learners using screen reader, the tooltip expands to make its associated text accessible when the screen reader focuses on the tooltip icon.
+  For learners using a screen reader, the tooltip expands to make its associated text accessible when the screen reader focuses on the tooltip icon.